renoirb/htmlcsstherightway/_posts/2013-01-02-efficient-way-to-re-use-front-end-library-in-your-project.md

 ## Customization ##

-Now that you have this basic workspace, have a look at Twitter Bootstrap's `variables.less` file, see `myproject/_variables.less` has my own version of the original.
+Now that you have this basic workspace, have a look at Bootstrap's `variables.less` file, see `myproject/_variables.less` has my own version of the original.

 Beware though.
 To avoid compilation errors; just make sure to include the original `variables.less` file, and only